-For more detail on the GM's strategic priorities, please refer to the General Manager's Transmittal Letter.
+For more detail on the GM's strategic priorities, please refer to the Office of the General Manager budget.

 The General Counsel, General Auditor and Ethics Officer also submit to the Board of Directors a business plan containing their department's key priorities for the coming year for review and approval.